The Rubin Award was established in 2004 by the Governing Council of Mu

 service must promote interest in mathematics and benefit a group other than its

-own chapter.
-A prize of $500 and a plaque will be presented to the winner.
+Along with the $2,500 prize, a plaque will be presented to the winner.
 The award will be presented at the National Convention,

 but a representative of the chapter need not be present to win.
-However, to encourage

 No school may receive the award more than once in a five year period.